What's an internship at the OSCE like?

 The OSCE Internship Programme provides a framework for graduate/postgraduate students or recent graduates or postgraduates (within one year of graduation) to develop their professional skills and gain practical work experience in an international environment.
 The aim of the programme is to expose interns to the work of the OSCE and to provide OSCE departments with qualified and specialized assistance in various professional fields.

 The OSCE offers a limited number of places for interns that are filled subject to the current needs and facilities of various Departments.
 Internships usually last between two to six months and do not constitute a commitment to future employment with the OSCE.

 Please note the following institutions and field operations accept interns to support their activities.
 Any future openings will be announced in advance via vacancy notice.
-Interested candidates should check the employment website on a regular basis and apply for one of these vacancies using the online application form.
+Interested candidates should check the list of open internship vacancies on a regular basis and apply for one of these vacancies using the online application form.